jpsalado92/GDS-Resources/gds_tutorials/tutorial3_localdev/README.md

 ### 6. dscc-gen workflow
 You will edit the files in ``src/`` - specifically, ``index.js``, ``index.json``, and ``index.css`` - to write your visualization, just as in the previous tutorials.

-The files in ``dist/`` allow you to preview your visualization locally in a browser. ``webpack.config.js`` is used for running the visualization locally.<br/> README.md provides an overview of the template files and commands.
+The files in ``dist/`` allow you to preview your visualization locally in a browser. ``webpack.config.js`` is used for running the visualization locally.

+README.md provides an overview of the template files and commands.

 **localMessage.js**: This file refers to the mock-data the visualization will load.
 You should download sample data reflective of the visualization you want to build.
 > Note: The const "message" in this file refers to the information that ds-component passes as a parameter to the callback function you register in the code.